causalens/cai-causal-graph/docs/time_series_causal_graph.md

 The class `cai_causal_graph.causal_graph.TimeSeriesCausalGraph`, inheriting directly from `cai_causal_graph.causal_graph.CausalGraph`, extends causal graphs to time series data.

-For the theotetical background of causality for time series, please refer to Chapter 10 of _Peters, J., Janzing, D. and Schölkopf, B., 2017.
+For the theoretical background of causality for time series, please refer to Chapter 10 of _Peters, J., Janzing, D. and Schölkopf, B., 2017.
 Elements of causal inference: foundations and learning algorithms (p.
 288).
 The MIT Press_.

 The main addition of `cai_causal_graph.causal_graph.TimeSeriesCausalGraph` lies in the type of nodes it supports.